Tuzla 7 lignite power plant, Bosnia and Herzegovina

 Opposition to Šićki Brod ash dump site

-The planned site at Šićki Brod was heavily opposed by the Lukavac municipality council and local communities.
+The planned site for the ash dump needed for Tuzla 7 at Šićki Brod was heavily opposed by the Lukavac municipality council and local communities.
 In April 2016 they presented a petition with 2100 signatures against the site to the Ministry of Environment and Tourism, and in 2019 protests ensured that the site was not included in the local spatial plans.
-So far, no replacement site has been confirmed.
+No replacement site has been confirmed.

 'Hostages of coal'